Haffi112/haffi112.github.io/_posts/2016-05-15-lif-neuron.md

 spikes in order to spike itself it is even allowed that these two spikes come a year apart from each other.
 In reality this is a different story and any trace of the first spike would vanish a few milliseconds later.
-Do note however that integrate-and-fire models are still useful, for example when modelling phenomena which occurs at a very short timescale.
+Note however that integrate-and-fire models are still useful, for example when modelling phenomena which occurs at a very short timescale.

 The fact that neurons forget old spikes corresponds to the *leaky* part